-In an era shaped by the rapid pace of modernization and its emphasis on individual freedom and material progress, Dolen Perkins-Valdez's Happy Land shows that the concepts of heritage and identity remain major pillars in the ongoing struggle for equality, social recognition and resistance.
+In an era shaped by the rapid pace of modernization and its emphasis on individual freedom and material progress, Dolen Perkins-Valdez's Happy Land shows that the concepts of heritage and identity remain major pillars in the ongoing struggle for resistance, equality and social recognition.
 Today, many African Americans, in the image of Nikki, the main protagonist in Perkins-Valdez's Happy Land, fail to grasp the formative role of their own history in shaping their lived realities.
 They hardly perceive the correlation between identity and heritage.
 The connection between identity and heritage often appear attenuated, obscured by the social pressures of assimilation, mobility and present-oriented culture that privileges immediacy over memory.
-However, heritage is far from far from being a static, antiquated inheritance confined to the past.
-Black heritage today actively informs the economic, social and political experiences of Black people and communities, whose histories have been marked by displacement and dispossession.
+However, heritage is far from being a static, antiquated inheritance confined to the past.
+Black heritage today actively informs the economic, social and political experiences of African American communities, whose histories have been marked by displacement and dispossession.

-For African Americans, descendants of enslaved workers, the preservation of heritage and identity go beyond the mere label of remembrance and are woven into the testament to the resistance and adaptation that have enabled survival against the odds of enslavement, of Jim Crow and of current mass incarceration.
-African Americans have used these frameworks of resistance and resilience, transforming adversity into a source of collective strength and pride.
-Black people showed the use of prophetic traditions fused with African spiritual cosmologies, as a means of resistance and resilience through the enslaved workers' revolt led by Nat Turner in 1831.
-The Underground Railroad efforts of the 1800s-1865s, with reliance on family ties and inherited codes of communications, heavily relied on heritage.
+This paper argues that for African Americans, descendants of enslaved workers, the preservation of heritage and identity goes beyond the mere remembrance and is woven into the testament to the resistance and adaptation that have enabled survival against the odds of enslavement, of Jim Crow and of current mass incarceration.
+African Americans have used these frameworks of resistance and resilience rooted in history to transform adversity into a source of collective strength and pride.
+Back in history, Black people showed the use of prophetic traditions fused with African spiritual cosmologies as a means of resistance and resilience through the enslaved workers' revolt led by Nat Turner in 1831.
+The Underground Railroad efforts of the 1800s-1865s, with reliance on the inherited values of family ties and codes of communications, heavily relied on Black legacy.
 Similarly, the leading activists of the 1960s Civil Rights Movement articulated their struggle as the continuation of a long Black freedom struggle rooted in the earlier anti-lynching campaigns.
-These frameworks of resistance and resilience rooted in history and legacy are the focus of this paper which focuses on the case of Perkins-Valdez's characters in Happy Land.